 - Assume a mid-range climate sensitivity in establishing the relationship between CO2 concentration stabilization levels and global mean warming.

 - In the Agricultural application, current global mean temperatures are defined as 0.8°C higher than the pre-industrial mean temperatures.
-You need to account for that when using the EBM application, which measures net warming relative to the pre-industrial temperatures (at 280 ppm CO2 concentrations).
+You need to account for that when using the toy EBM, which measures net warming relative to the pre-industrial temperatures (at 280 ppm CO2 concentrations).
 That is, you need to subtract 0.8° from the warming calculated by the EBM application for a given CO2 level.

 - Because of the projected amplification of warming over the continental regions, we will make a conservative assumption that all land regions warm 25% more than the global mean.
 That is, for a given CO2 level, you need to increase the projected warming (after making 0.8°C correction) by 25%.